 Avery Island in Iberia Parish, Louisiana — The American South (West South Central)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Buddah (about 700 feet away, measured in a direct line); This Buddah (about 700 feet away); Boat House (approx. ¼ mile away); Sunken Gardens Bird City (approx. 0.4 miles away); McIlhenny (approx. 0.4 miles away); Bamboo (approx. 0.4 miles away); Bayou Petite Anse (approx. 0.7 miles away).
+This Buddah (about 400 feet away, measured Buddah (about 600 feet away); Sunken Gardens (approx. 0.2 miles away); The Cleveland Oak (approx. ¼ mile away); Bird City (approx. ¼ mile away); McIlhenny (approx. ¼ mile away); Bamboo (approx. 0.3 miles away); Bayou Petite Anse (approx. half a mile away).
 Touch for a list and map of all markers in Avery Island.

 Credits.
 This page was last revised on July 5, 2018.
-This page originally submitted on June 9, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 52 times since then.
-Photos: 1, 2. submitted on June 9, 2018.
+It was originally submitted on June 9, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 84 times since then and 10 times this year.
+Photos: 1, 2, 3. submitted on June 9, 2018.